Vascular dementia is the second most common cause of dementia after Alzheimer’s disease.

 What is vascular dementia?

 The word dementia is used to describe a group of symptoms.
-These include memory loss, confusion and mood changes and are severe enough to affect day-to-day life.
+These include problems with memory and thinking skills, confusion and mood changes and are severe enough to affect day-to-day life.

-Dementia is not a disease in itself, but is caused by different diseases, the most common being Alzheimer’s.
+Dementia is caused by diseases, the most common being Alzheimer’s.
 Vascular dementia is the second most common form of dementia, causing up to 20 in every 100 cases.
+Some people have both vascular dementia and Alzheimer’s disease; this is called mixed dementia.

 Vascular dementia occurs when blood vessels in the brain are damaged.
 This reduces blood flow to brain cells, which affects how they work.